PiMaker/ltcgi/docs/Intro.md

 ## ⬇️ **[Creator Companion/VPM Repository](https://vpm.pimaker.at/)**

+(LTCGI works in avatar and world projects!
+But you _will_ need a supported shader in either case.)

 For **standalone Unity**, you can import LTCGI as a [git package](https://docs.unity3d.com/2019.4/Documentation/Manual/upm-ui-giturl.html) with the URL: `https://github.com/PiMaker/ltcgi.git`

 ## About this Page